-These buttery Easy Valentine Shortbread Cookies are melt in your mouth delicious.
-They’re also easy and a perfect project for kids.
+These buttery Easy Valentine Shortbread Cookies are melt-in-your-mouth delicious.
+They're tried and true and a perfect project for kids.

 We're actually sending Valentine greetings from London, where we're spending time with our daughter and her family.
 It's only been a little over 48 hours since we arrived, but I feel like we've already packed in a week's worth of fun and activity.